buhrmi/buhrmi/README.md

 ## Ready to collaborate?

 Want to join a project?
 Or do you have your own project idea and are looking for a technical co-founder or UI/UX implementor?
-Feel free to [reach out](mailto:buhrmi@gmail.com).
+Feel free to [send an email](mailto:buhrmi@gmail.com).

 ## Past projects